CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 #### Campaign for sending Push Notification

+* Using the Intersection points, the backend creates a campaign by grouping the segments of each MMI to send the push notifications on the devices

 ### Setting up local development environment
 Before you start, ensure you have the following installed:
 *	Xcode 10 or above